leanprover-community/mathlib3/docs/install_debian.md

 * Run `git clone https://github.com/leanprover-community/lean-perfectoid-spaces.git`.

-* This gives you a directory named `lean-perfectoid-spaces`.
-Enter it.
+* This creates a directory named `lean-perfectoid-spaces`.
+Enter it with `cd lean-perfectoid-spaces`.

+* Type `leanpkg configure` to get `leanpkg` ready for use in this project.

 * Type `update-mathlib` to get mathlib ready for use in this project.